IGNF/ign-pdal-tools/README.md

 ## Add points in Las

 [add_points_in_las.py](pdaltools/add_points_in_las.py): add points from some vector files (ex: shp, geojson, ...) inside Las.
 New points will have X,Y and Z coordinates.
 Other attributes values given by  the initial las file are null (ex: classification at 0).
-These others attributes could be forced by using the '--dimensions/-d' option in the command line (ex : 'add_points_in_las.py -i myLas.las -g myPoints.json -d classification=64' - points will have there classification at 64).
+These others attributes could be forced by using the '--dimensions/-d' option in the command line (ex : 'add_points_in_las.py -i myLas.las -g myPoints.json -d classification=64' - points will have their classification set to 64).
 The dimension should be present in the initial las ; this is not allowed to add new dimension.

 # Dev / Build